Thailand Work Visa For Indians

 Yes, they do!
 Thailand offers a Visa on Arrival for 20 countries.
 I'll discuss whether or not Indian citizens can get a Visa On Arrival in Thailand next.

 Yes, you can!
 Fortunately, Indian citizens can apply for a Visa On Arrival.
-However, you can only apply for this visa if your trip is for tourism and does not exceed 30 days (valid for October 1, 2022, until March 31, 2023).
+However, you can only apply for this visa if your trip is for tourism and does not exceed 15 days.

 You should note that there are two types of Visas on Arrival.
 There is a normal Thailand Visa On Arrival and an Electronic Visa On Arrival (eVOA).